mouseless/baked/docs/features/README.md

 implementation.
 You can see how to add features from [Feature](../architecture/feature.md).

+> :warning:
+>
-If the configurations in other features you add conflict with the configurations in the base feature, the base feature configurations will be overridden.
+> If the configurations in other features you add conflict with the
+> configurations in the base feature, the base feature configurations will be
+> overridden.
 In this case, the base features may not work as desired.